-We live in an age of unprecedented stress, yet few of us would consider taking time out to promote good mental health.
+A mental health break from work is often viewed as a last resort: we’re happy to ignore the ominous bleeps and warning lights, only taking action when the proverbial dung hits the fan.
+Despite living in an age of unprecedented stress, few of us would consider taking time out from our careers to promote good mental health.
 We’re proactive about physical health, committing to weekly workouts, after-work boxing classes or an evening 10k.
 Yet, so often our attitude to mental health is still framed by a breakdown mentality.
-In other words, we’re happy to ignore the ominous bleeps and warning lights, only taking action when the proverbial dung hits the fan.

 So, perhaps it’s time to rethink our approach.
 Exercise is a great way of lifting your mood and promoting good mental health.
 But, if you’re in a fast-paced job with deadlines and demands flying at you from all angles, you may need more than a 30-minute run squeezed in whenever life allows.
-It’s also better to not wait until you hit career burnout – or myriad of other stress-related conditions – before you take action.
-Some proper time out to clear your mind and practise self-care can make all the difference.
+It’s also better to not wait until you hit career burnout – or myriad other stress-related conditions – before you take a mental health career break.
+Some proper time out to clear your mind and practise self-care can make all the difference, whether that is taking a few days, weeks, or even taking a year off work for mental health.

 Self-care can make all the difference